The Role of a President in a Company

 The President Is the Head of an Organization

-For purposes of this Human Resources site, president refers to the head of an organization as in the person who presides over or is in charge of an organization.
+The role of president typically refers to the head of an organization as in the person who presides over or is in charge of an organization.

 Whichever titles are used in an organization, the president is the top person in command of an organization and has specific responsibilities depending on the needs of his or her organization.
 Presidents are expected to provide the overall leadership in an organization and they provide direction for the actions of all other employees.